Use your Back button to return to the previous page

 What is a Highland pony?

 Archaelogical evidence points to there being ponies in Scotland around 12HH - 14HH from early times.
 Before metalled roads, the demand would have been for a pack pony for carrying goods and a lighter longer legged type for transporting personnel from place to place.
 Wheeled carts require good roads or they quickly become bogged.
-Native ponies, across the country, were tough economical work horses which could carry a load on their acks across rough country.
+Native ponies, across the country, were tough economical work horses which could carry a load on their backs across rough country.

 Left: An excellent example of the heavier weight carrying type of Highland or garron, previously associated with the east of Scotland.